-Your doctor will perform a YAG laser iridotomy about 2 weeks before surgery.4 This procedure involves creating tiny holes in the anterior chamber of your eyes to allow proper flow of the aqueous humor.
+Your doctor will perform a YAG laser iridotomy about 2 weeks before surgery.4 This procedure involves creating tiny holes in the front chamber of your eyes to allow proper flow of the aqueous humor.
 Iridotomy prevents pressure buildup after surgery.

 Tell your doctor about any medications you're taking and any previous surgeries, underlying medical conditions, or allergies you have or have had.
 Also, inquire whether you can drink or eat before surgery.

 Lastly, prepare reliable transportation both to and from surgery.
 You won’t be able to drive after eye surgery, as you may have distorted vision.